×

 • You have fulfilled all sentence terms, including probation, fines, and driving penalties.

-• You were not driving a commercial vehicle at the time of the DUI arrest.
+• You did not hold a commercial driver’s license or commercial learner’s permit at the time of the offense.

-• You did not refuse the blood, breath, or urine test upon arrest.
+• You did not refuse a breath or blood test.

 The DUI Expungement Process